-- 1. Contractor shall check the work area daily at the beginning and at the end of each work shift to ensure safe working conditions are maintained and all safety procedures are followed. - 2.
-Contractor may be audited by the Buyer at any point while work is in progress to ensure that Contractor is complying with Buyer's SH&E requirements.

-- 3. Contractor shall be responsible for properly organizing all activities on the job site to the extent that good housekeeping shall be practiced at all times.
+- Contractor shall check the work area daily at the beginning and at the end of each work shift to ensure safe working conditions are maintained and all safety procedures are followed. - 2.
+Contractor shall be responsible for properly organizing all activities on the job site to the extent that good housekeeping shall be practiced at all times.
 This shall include, but not be limited to: - a.
 As the job progresses, work areas must be kept clean at all times. - b.
 All materials, tools, and equipment must be stored in a stable position to prevent rolling or falling.
-Materials and supplies shall be kept away from edges of floors, hoist ways, stairways, and floor openings.
+Materials and supplies shall be kept away from edges of floors, hoistways, stairways, and floor openings.
 When exterior walls are being built, materials and supplies shall be kept away from the perimeter of the building. - c.
 A safe access way to all work areas and storage areas must be maintained.
-All stairways, corridors, ladders, catwalks, ramps, passageways, and work platforms shall be kept clear of loose material and trash. - d.
+All stairways, corridors, ladders, catwalks, ramps, passageways, and work platforms shall be kept clear of loose material and trash.

+- d.
 Forms and scrap lumber with protruding nails and all other debris shall be cleared from work areas, passageways, stairs, and in and around buildings or other structures. - e.
 Combustible scrap and debris shall be removed at regular intervals.
 Safe means shall be provided to facilitate such removal. - f.
 Contractor shall supply an adequate number of dumpsters to insure a clean working area at all times.
 Contractor shall load and transport all refuse and debris to a suitable disposal area away from the job site and make disposition in a lawful manner.
 Contractor shall be responsible for daily cleanup of common areas, such as parking lots and roadways.
 Contractor's parking and staging areas shall also be maintained clean and free of all debris at all times. - g.
 Contractor shall restrict the use and storage of flammable liquids and gases to a minimum.
-Store all flammables not actually needed for immediate use in a secure shelter.
-During non-work hours, flammable materials must be stored in a location approved by the Buyer's Contractor Coordinator.
-Rags or wipes with oily or flammable residue must be properly segregated and stored away from flammable liquids and in approved closed metal containers located outside the building. - (1) Contractor shall collect and dispose of flammable debris and dust as it is accumulated. - (2) Storage locations for gasoline or other flammable materials used for vehicles or equipment shall be in areas approved by the Buyer's Contractor Coordinator.
+Store all flammables not actually needed for immediate use outside building, in a secure shelter.
+Store all flammables outside building during non-work hours.
+Store rags or wiping waste with oily or flammable residue away from flammable liquids and in approved closed, metal containers, located outside the building. - (1) Contractor shall collect and dispose of flammable debris and dust as it is accumulated. - (2) Storage locations for gasoline or other flammable materials used for vehicles or equipment shall be in areas agreed to by the Contract Coordinator.
 These areas shall be diked to retain spilled material and have appropriately placed fire extinguisher. - h.
 Cords and hoses shall be kept a minimum of 7 feet overhead or laid flat outside of walkways. - i.
-Tools and equipment shall not be strewn about where they might cause tripping or falling hazards and shall, at the end of each workday, be collected and stored neatly in craft gang boxes or other designated stowage area. - j.
-Each employee shall be instructed to practice required housekeeping as part of assigned duties. - 4.
-Housekeeping and care of the job site shall be in accordance with the contract.
+Tools and equipment shall not be strewn about where they might cause tripping or falling hazards and shall, at the end of each workday, be collected and stored in the tool room or craft gag boxes. - j.
+Each employee shall be instructed to practice required housekeeping as part of assigned duties. - 3.
+Housekeeping and care of the job site shall be in accordance with the Contract.